Linushf/battleships2/README.md

 ## How to play

-The game is very easy to understand, you simply choose board size and where you want to place your ship and the game is on.
+This game is very much like the game as we know it but it is played on one board only.
+You simply choose board size and where you want to place your ship and the game is on.
 The computer has also chosen a spot on the game board and the first one who fires at the other player's ship wins.
 The computer and player play on the same board and the battleships occupies one "O" on the board.
+On the game board a # = User ship location, X = User miss and * = Computer miss.

 ## User Stories